LaurieQiu/laurieqiu.github.io/about.md

 published: true
 ---

-Hi!
-I'm Laurie.
+Hi, I'm Lauren!
 I like to learn and explore.